-Conflicts of interest for Australian Government staff will be handled as set out in the Australian Public Service Code of Conduct (Section 13(7)) of the Public Service Act 1999.
+Conflicts of interest for Australian Government staff will be handled as set out in the Australian Public Service Sode of Conflicts of Interest.

 Committee members and other officials including the decision maker must also declare any conflicts of interest.

 We publish our conflict of interest policy on the Australian Public Service Commission's website.